million-views/packages/deepstate/README.md

   todos: ["Learn Signals", "Try DeepState"],
   // Computed property defined inline fullName(self) {
-    // 'self' refers to the 'user' object level here if this was nested,
-    // but here it refers to the root state as it's a root property.
+    // 'self' refers to the root state here as it's a root property.
-    // Let's adjust to use root state directly for simplicity here.
+    // Use 'this' or 'self' (they refer to the state proxy).
-    // NOTE: For computeds *inside* nested objects, 'self' is more useful.
+    // For computeds *inside* nested objects, 'self' refers to that nested level
-    // We'll use 'state' passed to reify for root access demonstration.
-    // A better root example: fullName(self, root) { return `${root.user.firstName} ${root.user.lastName}`; }
-    // Simplified for this basic example:
-    return `${this.user.firstName} ${this.user.lastName}`; // 'this' also refers to state proxy },
+    // and a second argument 'root' refers to the top-level state. return `${this.user.firstName} ${this.user.lastName}`;
+  },
   todoCount(self) {
     return self.todos.length; // 'self' is the root state here